a5kin/genart/studies/making_of/arcs_of_verona/README.md

 picked up two base values (lightest and darkest shades), then blended each brick's color between them using the same Gauss distribution.

-The arc form was the trickest part in the study.
+The arc form was the trickiest part in the study.
 I meditated on the original photo for amount of time just to end up with the fact I have no idea how to reproduce it.
 So, I opened a photo in my favorite editor, and draw several lines through the gaps between the bricks,